-To fulfill this demand and decrease the amount of time involved in a typical BI project – A new approach named, Self-Service BI got evolved which involves setting up an environment in which the information seekers and decision makers can create and access specific sets of BI reports, queries and analytics by themselves with minimal IT intervention.
+To fulfill this demand and decrease the amount of time involved in a typical BI project – A new approach named, Self-Service BI Tools got evolved which involves setting up an environment in which the information seekers and decision makers can create and access specific sets of BI reports, queries, and analytics by themselves with minimal IT intervention.

-1) Less turnaround time
+1) Less turnaround time.

 2) End Users/ Business Users having in-depth knowledge of the data and subject areas.

-3) Ever-increasing variety of data sources.
+3) The ever-increasing variety of data sources.

 4) Dynamic business needs that require instant attention and analysis.

 5) Enable different types of information workers to share BI results and work together to define new ways of viewing and analyzing data.

 One thought on ““Self-Service BI” – The New Generation BI”